CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( value:any ):boolean
 ```

-Returns true if the object provided is a `Carbon.SPARQL.RawResult.Class` object
+Returns true if the object provided is considered a `Carbon.SPARQL.RawResult.Class` object.

 *Parameters*